 Oceanit’s Scanite delivers the future of digital well integrity monitoring.
-Scanite provides valuable, real-time well integrity information that is not currently available.
+Scanite provides valuable, real-time well integrity information for the digital oil field.

 In the energy sector, cement provides the seal, protection, and support for casing pipe to maintain the strong barriers of a safe, isolated oil or gas well.
 The smart, acoustically-responsive Scanite technology is a game-changer for the digital monitoring of well integrity.